MicrosoftDocs/quantum-docs/articles/contributing-api-design-principles.md

 - ✅ **DO** introduce new user-defined types to indicate that a given base type should only be used in a very particular sense.

-  *Examples:*
+  *Example:*
   - An operation that should be interpreted specifically as an operation that encodes classical data into a quantum register may be appropriate to label with a user-defined type `newtype InputEncoder = (Apply : (Qubit[] => Unit))`.

-- ✅ **DO** introduce new user-defined types with named items that allow for future extensibility (for example: a results structure that may contain additional named items in the future).
+- ✅ **DO** introduce new user-defined types with named items that allow for future extensibility (for example, a results structure that may contain additional named items in the future).

-  *Examples:*
+  *Example:*
   - When an operation `TrainModel` exposes a large number of configuration options, exposing these options as a new `TrainingOptions` UDT and providing a new function